kbroman/kbroman.github.io/pages/software.md

 An [R](http://www.r-project.org) package for detecting and correcting sample mix-ups between two sets of measurements, such as between gene expression data on two tissues.
+(Also see [R/lineup2](https://github.com/kbroman/lineup2), revised to be more general and not so closely tied to the [R/qtl](https://rqtl.org) package.)

 ---